lb3361/gigatron-os/sys1/README.md

 # Readonly browser and loader

-This version of 'SYSTEM.GT1' implements a file browser that can be used to navigate the directories and execute any GT1 file present on a SD card attached to the RAM & I/O expansion SPI0 port.
+This code implements a file browser that can be used to navigate the directories and execute any GT1 file present on a SD card attached to the RAM & I/O expansion SPI0 port.
 It supports FAT filesystems with long file names (up to 25 characters).

+### 1. Prerequisites

+Your gigatron must be equipped with a RAM and IO expansion card like the one described in https://github.com/lb3361/gigatron-lb/tree/main/extension-retro.
+Your gigatron must also be equipped with a recent version of the DEVROM such as the one provided in the 'binaries' directory.

-### 1. Compilation
+### 2. Compilation

 Compile with GLCC (https://github.com/lb3361/gigatron-lcc) using the command 'make'.
+This creates a program named system.gt1 that goes into the main directory of your FAT32 formatted SD card.
+For convenience, a precompiled binary is provided in the directory 'binaries'.

 ### 2. Operation

-Your gigatron must be equipped with a RAM and IO expansion card like the one described in https://github.com/lb3361/gigatron-lb/tree/main/extension-retro.
-Your gigatron must also be equipped with a recent version of the DEVROM such as the one provided in the 'binaries' directory.

-* Format the SD card with a FAT32 filesystem (this is necessary for CardBoot)
+* Format the SD card with a FAT32 filesystem.
+How to do this depends on your operating system.
+Under Linux, you can use 'fdisk' to create a single partition of type 'c' then use 'mkdosfs -F 32 /dev/*sdCardCevice*'.
+Under Windows, investigate https://kb.sandisk.com/app/answers/detail/a_id/22476/~/formatting-sandisk-memory-card-products-in-fat32-format-using-third-party.
 * Copy 'system.gt1' into the root directory.
 * Add GT1 files of interest to the SD card, possibly in subdirectories
 * Insert the SD card in a SD breakout connected to port SPI0 of the RAM & IO expansion board.